mullerjk/stripeCodeigniter/README.md

  2. **Installing CodeIgniter**

-We will u a version 3.1.11 of Codeigniter in this project.
+We will use the version 3.1.11 of Codeigniter in this project.

 *Download in this link.
 https://codeigniter.com/userguide3/installation/downloads.html*